alemnew/wepr/README.md

 The Web performace test.
 Examples of test configuration files are located under [webperf/google.conf]

-Check 'webperf.conf' for list of configuration options and their meaning.
+Check [webperf/webperf.conf] for list of configuration options and their meaning.

 parsing-server
 ---